-- 1. Detainee Supervision Requirements - a.
-The facility shall ensure that it maintains sufficient supervision of detainees, including through appropriate staffing levels and, where applicable, video monitoring, to protect detainees against sexual abuse. - b.
-The facility administrator shall determine security needs based on a comprehensive staffing analysis and a documented comprehensive supervision guideline that is reviewed and updated at least annually. - c.
-In determining adequate levels of detainee supervision and determining the need for video monitoring, the facility shall take into consideration generally accepted detention and correctional practices, any judicial findings of inadequacy, the physical layout of each facility, the composition of the detainee population, the prevalence of substantiated
+1. Detainee Supervision Requirements

+The facility shall ensure that it maintains sufficient supervision of detainees, including through appropriate staffing levels and, where applicable, video monitoring, to protect detainees against sexual abuse.

+The facility administrator shall determine security needs based on a comprehensive staffing analysis and a documented comprehensive supervision guideline that is reviewed and updated at least annually.

-- and unsubstantiated incidents of sexual abuse as well as other incidents reflecting on facility security and detainee safety, the findings and recommendations of sexual abuse incident review reports or other findings reflecting on facility security and detainee safety, the length of time detainees spend in agency custody, and any other relevant factors. - d.
+In determining adequate levels of detainee supervision and determining the need for video monitoring, the facility shall take into consideration generally accepted detention and correctional practices, any judicial findings of inadequacy, the physical layout of each facility, the composition of the detainee population, the prevalence of substantiated and unsubstantiated incidents of sexual abuse as well as other incidents reflecting on facility security and detainee safety, the findings reflecting on facility security and detainee safety and recommendations of sexual abuse incident review reports or other findings reflecting on facility security and detainees spend in agency custody, and any other relevant factors.

 Frequent unannounced security inspections shall be conducted to identify and deter sexual abuse of detainees.
 Inspections will occur on night as well as day shifts.
-Staff are prohibited from alerting others that these security inspections are occurring, unless such announcement is related to the legitimate operational functions of the facility. - 2.
-Detainee Supervision Procedures
+Staff are prohibited from alerting others that these security inspections are occurring, unless such announcement is related to the legitimate operational functions of the facility.

+2. Detainee Supervision Procedures